stevearrants/style-guide/docs/bold.md

 * UI page elements in paragraphs or procedural steps
 * User input
 * Don't use bold type or strong tags for emphasis except in notes, cautions, and warnings.

-For a full list of formatting rules for commonly documented elements, including all of the elements that take bold type, see <a href="formattingqr.md" target="_blank">Formatting quick reference</a>.